nixoletas/automated-windows-install/README.md

 3. download .xml wrapped in .iso file

-4. burn into a flash drive
+4. burn official windows 11 iso into a flash drive and place the .xml file at the root.

 5. initiate windows install with flash drive plugged in